Have you ever wondered—even just a little—if you should start homeschooling? Is homeschooling better? Do you wonder if you really can?

 You CAN Homeschool!

-With effort, and over time, you will see wonderful changes in yourself and your children through homeschooling.
-We hear and see so many stories about how homeschooling strengthens the character, confidence, academic success, and—most importantly—the hearts of individual children and families.
+With effort over time, you will see wonderful changes in yourself and your children from homeschooling.
+We see so many stories about how homeschooling strengthens the character, confidence, academic success, and—most importantly—the hearts of individual children and families.

 Is homeschooling better?
 Here is something to consider.
-There are challenges if you homeschool, but there are also different challenges that come from public, charter, and private school.
+There are challenges if you homeschool, but there are also challenges that come from public, charter, and private schools.
 You ultimately get to “choose your challenge.”

 If you are seeking to raise your child with a beautiful heart and mind, either route is going to require a lot of your effort and be hard, but very different kinds of hard.
 After homeschooling for a longer period of time, a lot of homeschool parents say that homeschooling is not really that hard anymore—it’s beautiful and fulfilling, and they wouldn’t trade it for the world.

-Whatever the right educational path is for your child, we at The Good and the Beautiful invite you to enrich your child’s life through good books and finding a way to connect education to God and high character.
+Whatever the right educational path is for your child, we at The Good and the Beautiful invite you to enrich your child’s life through good books and connecting education to God and high character.
 That is our central mission, and we hope to be a continual support to you and your children as you strive to raise them in light and goodness.